agiliq/merchant/docs/gateways/beanstream_gateway.rst

 .. note::

-   You will require the python package `beanstream`_ maintained by the community.
+   You will require the `beanstream python package`_ maintained by the community.

 Settings attributes required (optional if you are passing them while initializing the gateway) for this integration are: